An introduction to professional accountancy bodies

 Chartered Accountants Ireland

-Chartered Accountants Ireland is Ireland’s largest accountancy body with over 23,000 members and 6,000 students, of whom 3,700 members and 1,000 students are in Northern Ireland.
-Recognised internationally as Ireland’s premier accountancy qualification, Irish chartered accountants follow successful careers both at home and in 192 countries.
+Chartered Accountants Ireland is Ireland’s largest accountancy body with over 26,000 members and 6,662 students.
+Recognised internationally as Ireland’s premier accountancy qualification, Irish chartered accountants follow successful careers both at home and in 192+ countries.

 The wide regard in which our members are held can be attributed to the excellent educational standards to which we adhere, and the structured, supportive nature of our training.
 As well as passing professional exams, every Irish chartered accountant must gain relevant work experience, and most students will gain this experience through a structured training contract in an accountancy practice.

 However, since the launch in 2009 of the flexible route, candidates can generate their experience and study up to and including the final exams, outside of a training contract.
 Flexible candidates can take exams in different sittings or even spread them over more than one year.
 A blended learning model for flexible students means lectures can be viewed online remotely, either live or recorded, providing excellent revision opportunities.

 As well as completing authorised work experience and demonstrating competence in information technology, students must pass professional examinations covering modules from taxation, finance and law to strategic finance and management accounting.
 The exams are broken into three sections, concluding with the final admitting exam (FAE) that tests the candidate’s overall competence.